PennyLaneAI/pennylane/doc/development/adding_operators.rst

 >>> op.adjoint()
 FlipAndRotate(-0.1, wires=['q3', 'q1'])

-Once the class has been created, you can run a suite of validation checkis using :func:`pennylane.ops.functions.assert_valid`.
+Once the class has been created, you can run a suite of validation checks using :func:`.ops.functions.assert_valid`.
 This function will warn you of some common errors in custom operators.
-For example,

 >>> qml.ops.functions.assert_valid(op)

-For example, if the above operator ommitted the ``_unflatten`` custom definition, it would raise:
+If the above operator ommitted the ``_unflatten`` custom definition, it would raise:

 .. code-block::